 and Behavioral Programs

 Our behavioral programming focuses on the inclusion of family members, hospital staff, and other pertinent caregivers to provide specialized education, training, and support programs.
-A growing number of efficacy studies have found holistic programs that include not only medical services, but structured psychiatric and behavioral services are most successful in treating complex neuropsychiatric and medical conditions.
-Given the complex nature of our patient’s psychiatric, medical, and neurological conditions, sometimes patients may need more intense services than the average patient.
+A growing number of efficacy studies have found holistic programs that include not only medical services, but structured psychiatric and behavioral services are most successful in treating neuropsychiatric conditions.

 Some of the specialized programs offered at NPH include: